-o Tell them how often they will receive email from you, and what sort of email it will be (read how important this is here)
+- Tell them how often they will receive email from you, and what sort of email it will be (read how important this is here)

-- If you are sending a sequence of emails, and they are coming in mid-sequence, you might also consider sending them the most recent message sent, as a “back copy”
+- If you are sending a sequence of emails, and they are somehow coming in mid-sequence, you might also consider sending them the most recent message that they missed, as a recap